romnn/cargo-feature-combinations/README.md

 ### Usage with github-actions

-The GitHub actions [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) feature allows more efficient testing of all feature set combinations in CI.
+The github-actions [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) feature allows more efficient testing of all feature set combinations in CI.

 The following workflow file uses `cargo-feature-combinations` to automatically generate a feature matrix and runs up to 256 feature combinations in a matrix job.